Donald L. KorbOf Counsel

 - “IRS Alternatives to the Traditional Tax Controversy System,” in Direito Tributário Internacional Aplicado (Winter 2008)

 Mr. Korb has also spoken on a variety of topics, including at events sponsored by the American Bar Association, Federal Bar Association, Tax Executives Institute, Practising Law Institute, International Fiscal Association and many other organizations.
 Notably, while IRS Chief Counsel, Mr. Korb gave more than 250 speeches or public presentations.
-Recent presentations include:
+Presentations made since leaving office as Chief Counsel include:

 - “Challenges to Regulatory Actions by the IRS and Treasury and the Continuing APA and Deference Battle,” FBA Tax Law Conference (March 5, 2020) (Washington, DC)